 The receptionist became a maid, the valet in the parking garage was moved to the stables, the up-and-coming CEO became heir apparent to an earldom rather than a law firm, so on and so forth.

 I finally completed the first draft of that novel during my freshman year of college, and it still remains my main work in progress.
-Since then, I have written a second novel and begun a third.
+Since then, I have written several other first drafts and have a long list of others to come.

 Overall, my writing journey hasn’t been a straight path, but it’s the one I’m on and one I hope you will follow me down with this blog.
 This will be not only where I document the process as I’m working through it, but where I will be posting most of my updates once things start to happen on the publication side of things.
 I can honestly say it is not and has not been easy, and things may not always go as planned, but I can tell you I cannot wait to get started with this new platform and next step.